ubcbraincircuits/whitepaper/source/data_sharing/dataverse.rst

 2. Tabular data files (Excel, SPSS, R Data, CSV) should be less than 500MB in size as the processing that takes place at upload time will make the process slow.

 For larger datasets, dataverse support can be contacted at  dataverse@scholarsportal.info.
-However, the recommended next step is to use, FRDR.
+However, the recommended next step is to use `FRDR <https://ubcbraincircuits.readthedocs.io/en/latest/data_sharing/frdr.html>`_.

 User Permissions
 ----------------